fpco/mezzohaskell/chapters/primitive-haskell.md

 a specific section seems like it's not covering anything you don't already know, skim through it and move on to the next one.

+While this chapter is called "Primitive Haskell," the topics are very much GHC-specific.
+I avoided calling it "Primitive GHC" for fear of people assuming it was about the internals of GHC itself.
+To be clear: these topics apply to anyone compiling their Haskell code using the GHC compiler.

 Note that we will not be fully covering all topics here.
 There is a "further reading" section at the end of this chapter with links for more details.